jonathan-kee/DNS-Container/readme-aws.md

  6. You can now visit your website
  Extra: If you Registered a domain in R53, you can customize your URL.
 R53 > Hosted Zones > access your domain > Create Record > select Simple Routing > Record Name Eg. "top10".animals4life.io > choose Endpoint "Alias to S3 website endpoint" > Region: us-east-1 > S3 endpoint, select your bucket > click "Define simple record" > Create Records.
 Now Cantrill can go to top10.animals4life.io.
 Remember: Domain name and bucket name must match exactly to do this
  7. Clean Up: Empty bucket, delete bucket

+# High level overview of VPC
+### AWS Default Virtual Private Cloud (VPC)
+A Virtual Network inside AWS.
+VPCs are regional services; regionally resilient.
+They operate from multiple AZ's in a region.
+- A VPC is 1 account and 1 region, cann't be spread across multiple accounts/regions
+- Private and isolated unless configured otherwise
+- Default VPC (max 1 per region, pre-configured) and Custom VPCs (can have many)
+- Can be used to connect AWS private networks to on-premise network.
+Or connecting during multi-cloud deployments

+EXAM: VPCs are REGIONALLY resilient

+#### Default VPC
+There can only be one default VPC per region, and they can be deleted and recreated from the console UI.
+Unless configured otherwise, VPC is entirely private/isolated.
+- VPC CIDR: Start and end range of IP addresses VPC can use.
+If anything needs (and is allowed to) communicate with VPC, it needs to communicate to the VPC CIDR
+- Default VPC only gets 1 CIDR IP range.
+Can't change it.
+- Default VPC provides Internet Gateway (IGW), Security Group, and NACL
+- VPC can be subdivided into subnetworks.
+Each subnet in VPC is located in one AZ.
+Default VPC has one subnet in each AZ by default
+-- Each subnet uses part of the VPC CIDR range
+-- Default VPC CIDR: always 172.31.0.0/16
+-- Assigns public IPv4 addresses
+--- /20 subnet in each AZ in the region.
+The higher the /#, the smaller the network. /17 is half the size of /16

+QUIZ: How many subnets are in a default VPC?
+Default VPCs always have the same IP range and same '1 subnet per AZ' architecture. # Subnets = # AZ's in region

+EXAM: Default VPC CIDR IP?
+172.31.0.0/16

+##### Default VPC - Create / Delete

+To Locate: AWS Dashboard > Search "VPC" > Your VPCs

+To Delete: check Default VPC > actions dropdown "Delete" > follow prompt

+To Create Default VPC: If you've deleted Default VPC.
+In Your VPCs > Actions dropdown > Create Default VPC